Calea Zacatechichi is a herb that is scientifically shown to increase dream recall, dream intensity and hypnagogic imagery.

-DISCLAIMER: Before taking any supplement, you are strongly advised to consult a qualified physician, especially if you are under 18 or suffering from any known or suspected medical condition.
-This website takes no responsibility for any consequences of any action you take after reading the information herein.
+DISCLAIMER: Before taking any dream herb, you are strongly advised to consult a qualified physician, especially if you are under 18 or suffering from any known or suspected medical condition.
+This website takes no responsibility for any consequences of any action you take.

 In 2009, I had my first Calea Zacatechichi experience.
 It was fascinating.
 It produced some highly meaningful and vivid dreams that left me waking up thinking WOW...
 They were like no other dreams I'd had before.

 As dream herbs go, Calea Z is a good one to start off with because:

 Though it can certainly open the gateway to lucid dreaming, the really meaningful aspect of Calea Z is its ability to take you on an incredible dream journey.
 I'm talking about the kind of dreams that change you - even more, perhaps, than many of your waking experiences.

 I've had lucid and non-lucid dreams with Calea Zacatechichi; each highly memorable in their own right.
 I've never had any nightmares on it.
 (Nightmares may, of course, be possible: any night of dreaming may be exposed to unpleasant or traumatic content.)
 But I don't think this herb creates nightmares intrinsically - our emotions do that.

 My approach is to take Calea Zacatechichi in capsule form after about 4-6 hours of sleep.
 This is the ideal time to practice lucid dreaming, too, because your REM sleep is extended in the early morning, so you make maximum use of your dreamiest sleep cycles.

 Some of my Calea Z dreams have been far removed from this world, conjuring up alien planets and futuristic cities.
 My favorite was when I dreamed I was living in an advanced alien civilization.